objektwerks/akka/README.md

 Akka
 ----
->This project contains Akka feature tests and a akka.brewery simulator.
+>Akka feature tests, Akka Persistence and a brewery simulation using Akka and ScalaFX.

 Test
 ----